IamFlowZ/aws-cdk-split-horizon-dns/README.md

 End with an example of getting some data out of the system or using it for a little demo

-## Running the tests

-Explain how to run the automated tests for this system

-### Sample Tests

-Explain what these tests test and why

-    Give an example

-### Style test

-Checks if the best practices and the right coding style has been used.

-    Give an example

-## Deployment

-Add additional notes to deploy this on a live system

 ## Built With